microhacker07/tictactoe-machine/README.md

 # tictactoe-machine
-An attempt to make a tic-tac-toe machine learning player.
+A tic-tac-toe machine learning game.
+(Thermonuclear war is depreciated!)
 This project is written in C++ and uses the SFML library for displaying and drawing to a window.

 This machine learning project works with having "weights" on each open space.